Admissions and Financial Support

-The normal requirement for admission to the European Studies MA program is the equivalent of an Honours degree from a recognized institution with at least a B+ average in the last year of study.
+The normal requirement for admission to the European Studies MA program is the equivalent of an Honours degree from a recognized institution with at least a B+ average in the last two years of study.
 A reading competence in a European language in addition to English is recommended.
 Coursework for the program is normally done in English.
 Students wishing to enter the program do so in September.

 Documents Required for Admission